PDPA Compliance11 min read26 April 2026

 5. Audit Trail and Evidence

-If the PDPC investigates your business, you need evidence of your compliance efforts — not just claims.
-A tool with built-in audit logging and document history provides that evidence automatically.
-This is particularly important for demonstrating ongoing compliance over time.
+If the PDPC investigates, they want evidence — not verbal assurances.
+A tool with built-in audit logging and document history generates that evidence automatically as you work.
+This is critical for demonstrating sustained compliance over time, not just a one-off effort.

 6. AI Guidance and Q&A

-PDPA compliance involves many situational questions: "Is this a notifiable breach?", "Do I need consent for this?", "How long should I keep this data?"
-AI-powered compliance guidance can answer these questions in context and point to the relevant PDPA provisions — faster and cheaper than asking a lawyer every time.
+PDPA compliance throws up constant situational questions: "Is this a notifiable breach?"
+"Do we need consent for this?"
+"How long can we keep this data?"
+AI-powered guidance answers these in context, pointing to the relevant PDPA provisions — faster and cheaper than calling your lawyer every time.

 Comparing PDPA Compliance Approaches